• Skip to primary navigation

 Answering Your Questions:

-What type of phyllo pastry should I use?
+What kind of phyllo pastry should I go for?

 Recipe Card: